English Level: Beginner, Intermediate

 - Here is an irregular verb: break (present), broke (past tense), broken (past participle)

-Naturally, the past simple form is used for the past, e.g. I broke my arm yesterday..
+Naturally, the past simple form is used to talk about the past, e.g. I broke my arm yesterday.
 View this lesson to review the past simple.

-The past participle, (also called the ‘P.P’) form is used for in these situations:
+The past participle (also called the P.P.) form is used for these verb tenses/forms:

-- the present perfect (have + P.P.): I have broken my arm twice in my life.
+- Present Perfect (have + past participle): I have broken my arm twice in my life.
+[See this lesson for an explanation of present perfect]

-- the past perfect (had + P.P.): I hadn’t broken my arm until I started snowboarding.
+- Past Perfect (had + past participle): I hadn’t broken my arm until I started snowboarding.
+[See this lesson for an explanation of past perfect]

 Beginner Irregular Verbs List